-- It directly or indirectly transferred property or money to a foreign trust.
-For this purpose, any U.S. person who created a foreign trust is considered a transferor. - It is treated as the owner of any part of the assets of a foreign trust under the grantor trust rules. - It received a distribution from a foreign trust.
+- It directly or indirectly transferred money or property to a foreign trust (for this purpose, any U.S. person who created a foreign trust is considered a transferor); - It is treated as the owner of any part of the assets of a foreign trust under the grantor trust rules; or - It received a distribution from a foreign trust.